 is focused primarily on in-home therapy and other environments in which the family is consistently present, such as houses of worship, community events, extended family involvement, and athletic or cultural performance events.

-ABA treatment is not a one-size-fits-all textbook like approach to the treatment of autism.
-There is no instruction sheet to follow or checklist to mark.
+ABA treatment is not a one-size-fits-all textbook-like approach to the treatment of autism.
+There is no instruction sheet to follow or a checklist to mark.
 On the contrary, one of the things that makes it so effective is that the intervention is customized to each child’s abilities, interests, situation, and needs.
 An ABA program for one child will look different than a program for another.